MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ## PARAMETERS

 ### -Name
 The Name parameter specifies an unique name for the migration batch on each system (Exchange On-premises or Exchange Online).
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks.
-This method allows you to start a migration and then leave it to complete after business hours.

 ```yaml
 Type: String